 Located in northern Baltimore County, the Hereford Area’s 3,620 acres feature a scenic wilderness setting preserved under State Wildlands Status for nature appreciation and outdoor adventures.
 Anglers can enjoy a nationally renowned special trout management area located downstream from Prettyboy Reservoir and hikers and horseback riders can explore more than 20 miles of wooded trails.
 The Big Gunpowder Falls also attracts canoeing, kayaking and tubing enthusiasts throughout the year.

 The Big Gunpowder River has become popular with a wide variety of users.
 Please be respectful to others and take your trash with you.
 Alcohol is not permitted in the park.

 Hikers and horseback riders are welcome on the Hereford Area’s 20-miles of trails.
 This is a state designated Wildlands Area: bicycles are strictly prohibited.
-Be sure to purchase a park map by either visiting park headquarters, or at the DNR online store.

 Please stay on designated trails.
 The trails in this area are steep and rocky and potentially slippery.
 Please take precautions by planning ahead and wearing appropriate footwear.

 A new map of the trails at Gunpowder Falls State Park's Hereford Area can be downloaded for free from this website.
 Please make sure to read the printing instructions and information for how to download the file to cell phones.
 The map is in a PDF format that requires Adobe Reader.
 To get the free Adobe Reader go to Adobe.com.

 A nationally renowned blue-ribbon trout stream, the Big Gunpowder Falls is managed by Maryland DNR from Prettyboy Dam to Blue Mount Road as a special trout management area for catch and release with artificial lures only.